Some product launch dates are marked in our calendar and get us hyped, and others we never hear of or even care for.

 It should make your customers thrilled to try out your new product or features.

-The Stages of a Product Launch Announcement Email Campaign
+3 Proven Stages of a Successful Product Launch Email Campaign (Make Sure Not to Miss Them)

 Let’s suppose you also have an upcoming product/app/site that’s better than the invention of sliced cheese.